 |Count dates in a specific date range.||=COUNTIF(B2:B10, ">=6/7/2014")-COUNTIF(B2:B10, ">6/1/2014")|

 Here is an example of using such formulas on real data (at the moment of writing today was 25-Jun-2014):

 In fact, Excel COUNTIF function is not exactly purposed for counting cells based on multiple criteria.
-There is another function, COUNTIFS, especially designed for this (it is the topic of next week's article).
+There is another function, COUNTIFS, especially designed for this (it is the topic of the next week's article).
 However, you can use COUNTIF to count values based on two or more criteria by adding or subtracting several COUNTIF functions.

 Example 1.
 COUNTIF with two conditions for numbers